Healthy You - Every Day

 Image

 Whether you’re an avid athlete or enjoy an active lifestyle, getting sidelined from the game or your everyday routine because of an injury hurts.
-Luckily, you have access to a team of sports medicine specialists who care for you every step of the way – from injury treatment to rehabilitation and recovery.
-As the sports medicine providers for the only Division I schools in the region, Lehigh Valley Health Network (LVHN) and Coordinated Health help you get back on your feet so you can participate in the activities you love.
+Fortunately, you have access to a team of sports medicine specialists who care for you every step of the way – from injury to rehabilitation and recovery.
+As the sports medicine partners for the only Division I schools in the region, Lehigh Valley Orthopedic Institute helps you get back to the activities you love.

 An unrivaled partnership

-A passion for sports that began during childhood was the launchpad for Slenker and Terpstra to pursue the work they do today in the field of sports medicine.
+A passion for sports that began during childhood was the launchpad for Dr. Slenker and Dr. Terpstra to pursue the work they do today in the field of sports medicine.

 On the sidelines

-Of all the sidelines Slenker and Terpstra stood on throughout their careers in sports medicine, they are most proud to be back in their home areas helping athletes just like themselves overcome obstacles.
+Of all the sidelines Dr. Slenker and Dr. Terpstra stood on throughout their careers in sports medicine, they are most proud to be back in their hometown helping athletes just like themselves overcome obstacles.

 It can be tough news to hear that you’ll be out for a few games or even a whole season.
-A sport becomes a central part of an athlete’s life, so getting injured during the season is always devastating.
+A sport becomes a central part of an athlete’s life, so an injury during the season is devastating.

-“But students who go through an injury often have a great perspective on it.
-Athletes already have an incredible work ethic, so they are invested in their journey to healing,” Slenker says.
+“Students who go through an injury often have a great perspective on it.
+Athletes already have an incredible work ethic, so they are invested in their journey to healing,” Dr. Slenker says.
 He believes time on the field is critical as a sports medicine doctor, so he attends all basketball and football games for Lafayette.

-“Students like that they can get ahold of us anytime.
-They’ll see us at practices, at the games or training room, and know that we are here for them and part of the team,” Terpstra says.
+“Students know they can get ahold of us anytime.
+They’ll see us at practices, at the games or the training room, and know that we are here for them and part of the team,” Dr. Terpstra says.

 From defeat to victory